feenkcom/gtoolkit.com/pages/index.md

           It is a software analysis platform.
           It is a data visualization engine.
           All in one.
-          And it is free and open-source under an MIT license.
+          And it is free and open-source under the MIT license.
         </p>
       </div>
     </div>